- HDDs & SSDs

-Is it Possible to Restore Files from NTFS Drive?
+Is it Possible to Restore Files from a Corrupted or Formatted NTFS Drive?

 Yes, it is possible to recover files from an NTFS drive.
 When Windows deletes files from an NTFS drive it removes the logical ability to access the data.
 The files physically exist on the drive until the space they previously occupied is reused by the operating system.
 NTFS data recovery software makes use of this fact to recover deleted files by repairing the logical connection to the data.
 It can save the day if you experience a data loss scenario.

 Microsoft introduced the NT file system, also called the New Technology File System, in July 1993 as the file system for its Windows NT 3.1 operating system.

 It is a technologically advanced file system that replaced the FAT32 file system used in previous versions of Windows.
 NTFS introduced many advanced features to Windows users such as the ability to encrypt data and the option to use case sensitive filenames.
 It increased the maximum size of an NTFS volume from 2 TB to 16 TB.
 Other advantages over the previously implemented file system are the ability to set disk quotas and perform compression on your data to minimize space usage.

 NTFS has proven to be a robust file system and has been used by Microsoft in its Windows operating systems since NT, including Windows 10.
 Its reliability and functionality are one of the reasons for the success of Microsoft’s OS platforms.

 How to Recover Data from an NTFS Drive Using Data Recovery Software?

 Because data deleted from NTFS drives are not really gone until it becomes overwritten, you can use NTFS data recovery software to get it back with a few simple clicks.
 Well, at least if you choose the right software solution.